 Since mid-February, 2018, an issue has been affecting users with certain browser settings when they try to log into iHawk.
-Typically, the user enters their KU online ID and password on the iHawk Login page but the Login page simply reloads with blank fields.
+Typically, the user enters their KU online ID and password on the iHawk Login page but the Login page either simply reloads with blank fields or the user gets an error message despite entering correct login credentials.
 To resolve this issue, please try the following:

-- Clear all the cookies/cache/history/saved passwords in the browser you are using to access iHawk and also make sure the browser is configured to accept cookies.
-(If you need help on clearing your browser cookies/cache/history/saved passwords, you can get in touch with the IT Customer Service Center (785) 864-8080 and they can walk you through it.
-You can also try using the following KU IT Knowledge Base pages as a starting point but please keep in mind that you might need to clear even more data in the relevant menus than described to have your browser work with iHawk: Firefox, Google Chrome, Microsfot Edge, Internet Explorer, Safari.)
+- Clear all the cookies/cache/history/saved iHawk passwords in the browser you are using to access iHawk and also make sure the browser is configured to accept cookies.
+(See the detailed instructions on how to set up popular browsers to work with iHawk.
+If you need help on clearing your browser cookies/cache/history/saved iHawk passwords, you can get in touch with the IT Customer Service Center (785) 864-8080 and they can walk you through it.)

 - Close the browser, reopen the iHawk page and try logging in again using the blue login button.